 Amidst worldwide economic uncertainty and complex international relations, investors are trying to navigate toward opportunities that position them to succeed.
 Many of those opportunities can be found in China.

-At Horizons, we’re confident that China’s economic stability, growth and effort to move past the negative effects of COVID-19 makes the PRC fertile ground for foreign investors.
-In the latest World Bank Asia Pacific Region economic forecast, China is predicted to capture a two percent growth rate for 2020 and 7.9 percent in 2021.
+At Horizons, we’re confident of China’s economic stability, growth and effort to move past the negative effects of COVID-19.
+In the latest World Bank Asia Pacific Region economic forecast, China is predicted a two percent growth rate for 2020 and 7.9 percent in 2021.
 This stands in contrast to the rest of the EAP (East Asia and Pacific) region, which is projected to contract by 3.5 percent.

 For foreign investors with ambitions to invest in China, there are two essential items to consult when assessing opportunities — the “Negative List” and the “Encouraged Catalogue”.

 Firstly, there are a number of prohibited or restricted sectors for foreign investment in China.
-The Special Administrative Measures on Access to Foreign Investment (Negative List) outlines sectors which are either prohibited or restricted for foreign investment.
-“Restricted”, in essence, means that foreign investors must meet specific conditions, such as shareholding limits, stipulated by the negative list.
+The Special Administrative Measures on Access to Foreign Investment (‘Negative List’) outlines sectors which are either prohibited or restricted for foreign investment.
+“Restricted”, in essence means that foreign investors must meet specific conditions, such as shareholding limits, as stipulated by the negative list.

 2020 Negative List